Grains of Selim

 Grains of Selim are the seeds of a shrubby tree, Xylopia aethiopica, found in Africa.
 The seeds have a musky flavor and are used as a spice in a manner similar to black pepper, and as a flavouring agent that defines café Touba, the dominant style of coffee in Senegal.
-It is also known as Senegal pepper, Ethiopian pepper, and (historically in the so called western world) Moor pepper and Negro pepper.
+It is also known as Senegal pepper, Ethiopian pepper, and (historically) Moor pepper and Negro pepper.
 It also has many names in native languages of Africa, the most common of which is diarr in the Wolof language (this is the name used on most packages of café Touba).
 It is called 'Etso' in the Ewe language of Ghana and Togo.
 It is sometimes referred to as African pepper or Guinea pepper, but these are ambiguous terms that may refer to Ashanti pepper and grains of paradise, among others.

 Description

 As a spice, the whole fruit (pod) is used, as the hull of the fruit lends an aromatic note (with the taste being described as an admixture of cubeb pepper and nutmeg with overtones of resin) whilst the seeds lend pungency (they are also quite bitter).
 Typically the dried fruit is lightly crushed before being tied in a bouquet garni and added to West African soups (stews).
 In Senegal, the spice is often sold smoked in markets as poivre de Sénégal (French for 'Senegal pepper'); the whole green fruit is smoked, giving the spice a sticky consistency, and when pounded in a pestle and mortar it makes a spice paste.
 These, however, tend to be the larger pods of the related species Xylopia striata.